- Rates & Fees

 5. Leave a positive review.

 Not everyone will have the financial means to participate in all of the above measures, and that’s okay.
 You can still support your local businesses, even indirectly.
 Consider leaving a positive review for businesses you’ve had past positive interactions with or sharing their contact information with friends and family on your social pages.
 Positive word-of-mouth and recommendations can go a long way.
+Have a poor experience somewhere?
+Think about communicating your feedback with the business owner directly to give them a chance to make it right, rather than leaving a negative online review right away.

 How to Find Your Routing & Account Numbers